Wayrion/Damascus-Cogs/autoroom/README.md

 This cog has been edited to the needs of a client, as detailed in this [post](https://cogboard.discord.red/t/35-some-cog-requests/1284)

-For any support regarding this cog, please contact @Guyonsteroids on Discord and not PhasecoreX
+For any support regarding this cog, please contact @Wayrion on Discord and not PhasecoreX

 # AutoRoom